MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-basic-query.md

 ## Customize query behavior with client request properties

 You can customize the behavior of a query by setting client request properties.
-For more information, see [client request properties](../netfx/request-properties.md).
+For more information on available options, see [client request properties](../netfx/request-properties.md).

-For example, you can replace the query_client.execute_query call in the previous code to set the query timeout to 1 minute and pass a customer request ID.
+For example, you can replace the query_client.execute_query call in the previous code to pass a custom request ID and set the query timeout to 1 minute.
 To use the client request properties, you must import the `ClientRequestProperties` class.

 ### [C\#](#tab/csharp)